-Bonamy Rocks (48°03'N, 66°21'W) extend almost 0.5 miles east of the point south of Inch Arran Point.
+Bonamy Rocks $(48^{\circ}03'N, 66^{\circ}21'W)$ extend almost 0.5 miles east of the point south of Inch Arran Point.
 They are steep, high and broken.
 Banc de Miguasha, of sand and stones, extends 1 mile SW from Pointe de Miguasha, on the east side of the river mouth.
+A starboard hand light buoy EX2 (1362), is moored 0.9 mile SW of Pointe de Miguasha.

-Pilotage for Restigouche River is compulsory.
+262 Pilotage for Restigouche River is compulsory.
 Masters of vessels must report via any coastal radio station their ETA to Pilots Dalhousie at least 12 hours before arrival at the pilot boarding station, which is located about 4 miles east of Inch Arran Point (chart 4486).
 Pilotage arrangements can normally be made through the vessel's local marine agent or else directly with the Atlantic Pilotage Authority (APA).
 The APA can be contacted by telephone: 1-877-272-3477; or email, dispatch@atlanticpilotage.com.